- Home

 Radiation therapy after surgery (adjuvant therapy)

-If you’ve had a hysterectomy, your doctor may recommend you also have radiation therapy.
+If you’ve had surgery, your doctor may recommend that you also have additional radiation therapy.
 Usually, about 4–6 weeks after surgery, you will have EBRT in combination with chemotherapy.
 Occasionally, some women will have brachytherapy to deliver radiation to the top of the vagina.

 For more on this, see our general section on Radiation therapy.